 Another island favorite is plumeria.
-These tropical flower clusters are like fragrant flower bouquets that cover this tall house plant from summer through fall.
+These tropical flower clusters are like fragrant flower bouquets that cover the branches from summer through fall.
 Get plumeria care tips here.

 Not to be missed are the big, ruffled blooms of the hibiscus flower.
 If you live in Hawaii -- or visit -- you'll see hibiscus everywhere.
 This is the state flower of Hawaii.

 You can order Hawaiian flowers online.
-Flower delivery for orchid plants, anthurium, hibiscus and other Hawaiian tropical flowers is a fast and easy way to grow your collection.
+Flower delivery for orchids, anthurium, hibiscus and other Hawaiian tropical flowers is a fast and easy way to grow your collection.

 Love bromes?
 Be sure to include Scarlet Star among your tropical exotic flowers.

-In their native habitat, these epiphytic plants grow on trees.
+In their native habitat, these epiphytes grow on trees.
 In your home, they'll grow best in a potting media made up of shredded fir bark.
 Orchid mix works great.
 This loose mixture allows air circulation around the bromeliad's roots while also keeping them lightly moist.

 Thickly leaved vines make up the hoya plant, with clusters of blooms showing up in summer that are wonderfully fragrant.
 Also called wax plant, this tropical beauty is fast becoming a favorite flowering house plant.
 It's easy to see why.

 Discover more perennial flowering vines you can grow indoors, plus a few for your sunny patio.
 Train them to climb a support and you'll add a whole new dimension to your indoor garden.